miladsade96/feip/ReactJS/11-Advanced.md

 Decorators in React can be used as class decorators to add a functionality to a component class.
 For example, you can use a decorator to add additional lifecycle methods or state to a component.
 Decorators can be written as higher-order components(HOCs) or as regular functions.

 ---

-**Why is isMounted() an antipattern and what is the proper solution?**
-The *isMounted()* method in React is considered an antipattern because it can lead to race conditions and bugs.
-This method checks if the component is mounted in the DOM, but it can return a false positive if it is called during the unmounting phase.
-The proper solution is to use the *componentDidMount* and *componentWillUnmount* lifecycle methods to manage component state and cleanup.

----